Visiting this again . . .

 Originally published in Voices & Viewpoints: Writers Respond to September 11th and Beyond.

 Later I watch a concert on television.
-My favorite band from my youth, U2 performs “Walk On.”
+A band from my youth, U2 performs “Walk On.”
 The deep creases in Bono’s face show the passage of time.
 There was a time when I thought music could change the world.
 In 1985 I woke up early and sat glued to MTV all day watching the first Live Aid broadcast.
 Bob Geldof and other musicians came together to raise money for the starving in Africa.
-I went to a Amnesty International concert and watched Bono, Sting, Peter Gabriel, and other perform; they stood up against the wrongfully imprisoned individuals of the world.
+I went to an Amnesty International concert and watched Bono, Sting, Peter Gabriel, and others perform; they stood up against the wrongfully imprisoned individuals of the world.
 While zooming down Los Angeles freeways on my way to college, I sang along with Bono.

 How long must we sing this song?